 I. General Pomology.
 First or second term.
 Credit three hours.
 Lectures, T Th 8.
 Plant Science 233.
 Laboratory: first term, W Th or F 1.40-4; second term, M T W Th or F 1.40-4.
 Plant Science 107.
-Assistant Professors SMOCK and BOYNTON and Messrs.
-EDGERTON, HOUGH, and SOUTHWICK.
+Assistant Professor Smock and Messrs.
+EDGERTON and HOUGH.

-A study of the general principles and practices in pomology and their relation to the underlying sciences; propagation and care of orchard trees and small fruits: harvesting, storing, and marketing fruit; practical work in budding, grafting, pruning, and planting; study of varieties, growth, and fruiting habits.
+A study of the general principles and practices in pomology; propagation and care of orchard trees and small fruits: harvesting, storing, and marketing fruit; practical work in budding, grafting, pruning, and planting; study of varieties, growth, and fruiting habits.
 Laboratory fee, \$1.50.

-102. Fruit Varieties.
+2. Fruit Varieties.
 First term.
 Credit two hours.
-Given in alternate years.
-Lecture and laboratory, T Th 11-1.
+Lecture, T 8.
+Laboratory, T 9 and Th 8-10 or T 1.40-4.
 Plant Science 107.
-Assistant Professor BOYNTON and Mr. HOUGH.
+Professor MacDaniels and

+Mr. Hough.

-A systematic study of the most important varieties of apples, pears, peaches, plums, grapes, and small fruits from the standpoint of their identification, growth. characters, regional adaptation, season of ripening, storage quality, utilization, and other matters of a similar nature.
-The breeding and testing of new varieties is considered.
+A study of the most important varieties of apples, pears, peaches, plums, grapes, and small fruits from the standpoint of their identification, growth, characters, regional adaptation, season of ripening, storage quality, and other matters of a similar nature.
+A part of the time is given to the judging of exhibition fruit, and the Farm and Home Week fruit exhibit set up by the students in this course.
 Laboratory fee, \$1.50.

-111. Handling, Storage, and Utilization of Fruit.
+111. Packing and Storage of Fruit for Market.
 First term.
-Credit three hours.
-Lectures, T Th 8.
-Laboratory, S 8-10.30 or M 1.40-4.
+Credit two hours.
+Lecture, S 8.
+Laboratory, S 9-11.30 or M 1.40-4.
 Plant Science 107 and the packing house.
-Assistant Professor SMOCK and Mr. VAN DOREN.
+Assistant Professor Smock and Mr. Van Doren.

 The important factors in harvesting and handling fruit that affect quality and marketability are studied.
-Emphasis is placed on the practices and problems of handling apples, but the work covers also such fruits as peaches, pears, and grapes, in so far as these are available.
-The effect of grades and packages on distribution and marketing is fully discussed, with some attention to the problems of market inspection.
-Consideration is given to the principles and practices of common, cold, and modified air storage, and to the utilization of fruits in the dried, canned, frozen, or juice forms.
+Particular emphasis is placed on the practices and problems of handling apples, but the work covers also such fruits as peaches, pears, and grapes, in so far as these are available.
+The effect of grades and packages on distribution and marketing is fully discussed, and consideration is given to some of the problems of market inspection.
+The principles and practices of common, cold, and freezing storage are considered.
 Laboratory fee, \$1.50.

-131. Advanced Pomology.
+112. Advanced Laboratory Course.
 Second term.
-Credit four hours.
-Lectures, MWF9.
-Conference, W 11.
-Plant Science 141.
-Professor HEINICKE.
+Credit two hours.
+S 8-1.
+Plant Science 107.
+Professors Heinicke and MacDaniels.